algorand/go-algorand-doc/README.md

 We currently have a [dashboard](http://r1.algorand.network:5001) running for TestNet, which displays the view of the blockchain from one of our Relays.

-We have a script running that's generating random transactions between some test accounts, so the network currently has ~4 TPS being generated.
+We sometimes have a script running that's generating random transactions between some test accounts, generating ~4 TPS on the network.

 ## Writing your own client
 Refer to our [REST API](https://github.com/algorand/go-algorand-doc/blob/master/api/REST.md) documentation as a starting point for writing your own clients.